 It can be a relief to discover how very simple and straightforward it is to play the piano spontaneously -improvising.
 Here are several video clips demonstrating different ways of doing it.

 Piano by Ear, published by Faber Music

-Also: Click here to see a variety of students improvising with ideas from Piano by Ear
+Also: Click here, or below, to see a variety of students improvising with ideas from Piano by Ear

 Student mother and her daughter improvise on a black-note twelve-bar blues, Piano by Ear page 117

 Beginner student improvises on black notes, Piano by Ear page 14

 Student mother and her daughter improvise on Heart and Soul, Piano by Ear page 80

 Beginner student improvises on C and F chords, Piano by Ear page 31